Partnership for Action Against Wildlife Crime

 It provides opportunities for statutory and non-Government organisations to work together to combat wildlife crime.

-- New maps showing bird of prey poisoning incidents in England and Wales over the period 2007-2011 were published on 12 February 2013.
+- Maps showing bird of prey poisoning incidents in England and Wales over the period 2007-2011 were published on 12 February 2013.
 The mapping project is an action supported by all members of the PAW England & Wales Raptor Persecution Priority Delivery Group which includes the Police, National Wildlife Crime Unit, BASC, Countryside Alliance, Defra, the Moorland Association, Natural England, National Gamekeepers Organisation, Northern England Raptor Forum, RSPB and the Welsh Government.
 The maps and supporting information are published here: